TOUR Info Index HOME ©2001UnimaxNYC

-(if an alternative existes) would not be acceptable to the many tattooists who prefer Stainless Steel.
+(it did not exist) would not be acceptable to the many tattooists who tattoo better with the weight of Stainless Steel.

-(A) re-usable (Stainless Steel) tools are currently used and preferred by many with no measurable effect on the infection incidence, and
+(A) re-usable (Stainless Steel) tools are currently invested in and usable, and

-(B) a safe method for handling reusable tubes does exist - The Unimax System.
+(B) a safe method for handling reusable tubes The Unimax System culd be adopted

 - violate OSHA proper work practices for the safe handling of contaminated equipment,